MoAKgit/Generating-text-using-a-self-attention-model/README.md

 ### Notice 3:
 This project is developed based on character-level input, which is somehow not perfectly suitable for sentence generation.
 Later, it can be improved by a word-level dictionary, which can possibly boost the performance of the text generating.
 Also, it can be developed as a machine translation by adding an encoder and also cross-attention in the decoder.

+## Acknowledgment

-### This implementation is highly borrowed from the link below:
+This implementation is adapted from the following source:

 https://colab.research.google.com/drive/1JMLa53HDuA-i7ZBmqV7ZnA3c_fvtXnx-?usp=sharing